Contact Us

 • Structural versus behavioral remedies.
 The panelists generally agreed that a blanket prohibition on hybrid platforms would not be appropriate, pointing to the possible efficiencies of the hybrid structure and hybrid platforms' pro-competitive incentives.
 Professors Bedre-Defolie and Hagiu spoke about the benefits of behavioral remedies, which could include banning self-preferencing or the use of sellers' proprietary information to inform a platform's own selling activities.
 Professor Hagiu suggested the requirement of an API that allows approved third parties to audit a hybrid platform's recommendation engine.

-The second panel focused on policy options for regulating hybrid platforms.
+Policy options for regulating e-commerce platforms The second panel focused on policy options for regulating hybrid platforms.
 The panelists were Antonio Buttà (Italian Competition Authority), Greg Crawford (University of Zurich and CEPR), Amelia Fletcher CBE (University of East Anglia), Alexandra Geese (Member of the European Parliament), Thorsten Kaeseberg (German Federal Ministry for Economic Affairs and Energy), Sarah Miller (American Economic Liberties Project), and Steve Tadelis (University of California, Berkeley and CEPR).
 The panelists discussed the following topics, among others:

 • Bright line rules.
 A major topic of conversation among the panelists centered on whether the regulation of hybrid platforms should include bright line rules – for example, a blanket prohibition on self-preferencing by a hybrid platform (without a corresponding requirement that the self-preferencing have resulted in anticompetitive effects).
 Alexandra Geese and Thorsten Kaeseberg spoke about the speed with which digital industries evolve and the resulting need for bright line rules to avoid the rapid disappearance of competitors, among other harms.
 Professor Tadelis expressed concern with bright-line rules given their potential to prevent future innovation.
 The host of the panel (Cristina Caffara, Charles River Associates and CEPR) also noted that even supposedly bright-line rules could, in practice, be ambiguous.